juju/docs/src/en/getting-started-jaas.md

 ## Deploy

-Click on `Deploy` to send your application model to the cloud.
+Click on `Deploy` to make your model a reality in the cloud.

-Deploying may actually take a few minutes - in this period, instances are being created in the cloud, software is being installed, applications are being related to each other and configurations are being applied.
+Deploying takes a few minutes - in this period, instances are being created in the cloud, software is being installed, applications are being related to each other and configuration is being applied.

 <table width="500" border-width="0px" cellpadding="5">